makawuhu/SSO-Bridge/index_js_walkthrough.md

-# index.js Step-by-Step Walkthrough
+# index.js Step-by-Step Walkthrough - v12 Implementation

-Let's break down your SSO bridge code section by section to understand how it works.
+Let's break down your working SSO bridge code section by section to understand how it delivers super-fast authentication.

 ## 1. Imports and Setup